DustinGrau/DuluthTheatre/docs/show-audio-wss.md

     * Set the volume for both Stereo outputs to unity (or -2dB).
     * Make sure the matrix is configured as mono (no stereo paired).
     * Make sure the matrix is post-fader (default when from master).
-4. Assign `Matrix 1` to an unused OMNI output for lobby output.
+4. Assign `Matrix 1` to an unused OMNI output for lobby output (14).
-5. Assign `Matrix 1` to an unused OMNI output for recording use.
+5. Assign `Matrix 1` to an unused OMNI output for recording use (13).

 ### Dugan Bypass